nachummarkov17/Database-Mini-Project/README.md

 In order to create the functions that the queries in queries.sql use, run the following command from the root:
 `psql -U postgres -d library_employees_db -f ".\sql files\functions.sql"`

+In order to delete the functions, run the following command from the root:
+`psql -U postgres -d library_employees_db -f ".\sql files\delete_functions.sql"`

 ### Explanation of the given functions